HimanshuBhadoria2022/cs296-FinalProj/README.md

 The goal of this game is to trek through the house, gathering different materials to make yourself a smoothie.
 Once you make the smoothie, the game is complete.

 The materials you need to collect are an apple, sugar, milk, spinach, a knife, and a blender.
-The apple will be manipulated.
+You must slice the apple.

 <h3>The commands are:</h3>
   <b>n</b>, <b>north</b> - movement<br>